lullaby6/agility-enchantment-data-pack/README.md

 [![Repo Size](https://img.shields.io/github/repo-size/lullaby6/agility-enchantment-data-pack?logo=dropbox&color=red)](https://github.com/lullaby6/agility-enchantment-data-pack)
 [![Stars](https://img.shields.io/github/stars/lullaby6/agility-enchantment-data-pack?logo=github&color=yellow)](https://github.com/lullaby6/agility-enchantment-data-pack/stargazers)

+`Agility` is a new enchantment for leggings with two levels that increases your step height, allowing you to walk and pass through blocks much more quickly and efficiently.

 The enchantment can be obtained from the enchantment table, loot chests or trading with villagers.

 Version: `1.21.X`